Olga Palagia

-Olga Palagia is Professor of Classical Archaeology at the National and Kapodistrian University of Athens and is a leading expert on ancient Greek sculpture.
+Olga Palagia (born 1 October 1949) is Professor of Classical Archaeology at the National and Kapodistrian University of Athens and is a leading expert on ancient Greek sculpture.
 She is known in particular for her work on sculpture in ancient Athens and has edited a number of key handbooks on Greek sculpture.

 Career

 Palagia undertook her BA in archaeology and history at the National and Kapodistrian University of Athens and graduated in 1972.
 She moved to the University of Oxford to study for a diploma in classical archaeology followed by a D.Phil., which was awarded in 1977.
 Her thesis, Euphranor, was published in 1980 by Brill.

 Following Palagia's studies she worked first as a research assistant at the Acropolis Museum of Athens from 1978 to 1981.
 Palagia then joined the National and Kapodistrian University of Athens as a lecturer and was awarded tenure in 1983.
 She became an assistant professor in 1988, associate professor in 1993, and then professor in 1999.
 Palagia has been the Chair of the Department of Archaeology (2002-4) and the Deputy Head of the Faculty of History and Archaeology (2006-7).

 Palagia has edited a number of key handbooks on Greek sculpture which are widely used in teaching and research as well as contributing chapters to standard handbooks.
 She is an expert on the sculptures of the Parthenon, publishing a book, The Pediments of the Parthenon (Brill, Leiden), in 1993 and lecturing widely on the topic.
 Palagia served on the Committee for the Restoration of the Acropolis Monuments 2005–2009.

 Palagia has held a number of visiting fellowships at international institutions, including the Ailsa Mellon Bruce Visiting Senior Fellowship (Spring 1991) at the National Gallery of Art, Washington DC, the Sylvan C. Coleman and Pamela Coleman Memorial Fund Fellowship (March 1998) at the Metropolitan Museum of Art, New York, the Andrew W. Mellon Art History Fellowship (October 2004) at the Metropolitan Museum of Art, New York, and the Onassis Visiting Lectureship (2015) at the University of Waterloo, Ontario.
 Palagia delivered the Byvanck Lecture in 2015 at Leiden University, and has delivered a wide range of public lectures on sculpture across the world.

 Palagia was elected as a Fellow of the Society of Antiquaries of London on 3 May 1990.
 She is an honorary fellow of the Society for the Promotion of Hellenic Studies, and a corresponding member of the German Archaeological Institute and the Archaeological Institute of America.